 - How long it lasted

-If you have any mentees/mentors request a repair, those requests will appear in the Repairing Requests below the Past Pairings tab:
+If you have any mentees/mentors request a repair, those requests will appear in the Repairing Requests below the Past Matches tab:

-At the very bottom of the page, we have the Unsuccessful Pairings tab.
-Here you will be able to see two different views of unsuccessful pairings, those that were declined for whatever reason, as well as those that have been disqualified from future pairings (i.e. a user selected to not be paired with another user in the future):
+At the very bottom of the page, we have the Unsuccessful Matches tab.
+Here you will be able to see two different views of unsuccessful matches, those that were declined for whatever reason, as well as those that have been disqualified from future matches (i.e. a user selected to not be matched with another user in the future):